menu

 For a small village, there is also a high proportion of single, often educated, people living in Hiram.
 This is not typical for smaller communities in America, and adds a feeling of vibrancy to Hiram.

-Being a small village, Hiram does not have a public transit system used by locals to get to and from work.
+Hiram is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Hiram in 2022 was $24,178, which is low income relative to Ohio and the nation.
 This equates to an annual income of $96,712 for a family of four.
 However, Hiram contains both very wealthy and poor people as well.